ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 The "Mandatory" column is informational only.
 This specification does not define any mandatory JSON names.
 To preserve backward compatibility, any new JSON names registered after publication of this document MUST set the “Mandatory” column to “N”.
 Future extensions cannot introduce mandatory JSON attributes, as existing implementations are required to ignore unknown JSON names (see {{client-processing}}).

+New names MUST consist only of lower-case ASCII characters, digits, and hyphen-minus (that is, Unicode characters U+0061 through 007A, U+0030 through U+0039, and U+002D).
+Also, these names MUST be 63 characters or shorter and it is RECOMMENDED they be as short as possible to reduce contribution to exceeding maximum EDNS0 response size {{?RFC9715}}.

 ## New Registry for Contact URI Scheme {#IANA-Contact}